Help us improve your experience.

 • GBP tag assignment filters do not support the counter option.

-• Different match criteria of GBP filters (MAC, PORT & PORT+VLAN) are not part of same filter.
+• Different match criteria of GBP filters (MAC, interface, and interface+VLAN) cannot be part of the same filter.

 GBP Junos OS Release 21.1R1 and later